 Interestingly, the word "grace" doesn't appear in the gospels written by Matthew, Mark, and Luke, and never after the opening prologue of John's gospel.
 But that doesn't mean grace is absent from the four gospels.
-In reality, while the word is seldom seen, the display of grace is on every page of the gospels.
+In reality, while the word is seldom seen, the display of grace is on every page.